Thairo Estrada Preview, Player Props: Giants vs. Rockies

 Rockies Pitching Rankings

-- The 7.1 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The 7.1 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have the last-ranked team ERA among all league pitching staffs (5.70).
+- The Rockies' 5.73 team ERA ranks last across all league pitching staffs.

-- Rockies pitchers combine to allow 206 total home runs at a rate of 1.5 per game (second-most in baseball).
+- The Rockies surrender the second-most home runs in baseball (207 total, 1.5 per game).

-- The right-hander's last time out was on Sunday against the Toronto Blue Jays, when he went four innings, surrendering two earned runs while allowing four hits.
+- His most recent appearance came on Monday against the Arizona Diamondbacks, when the righty threw six innings, surrendering four earned runs while giving up six hits.

-- The 35-year-old has amassed an ERA of 5.98, with 6.5 strikeouts per nine innings, in 15 games this season.
-Opponents are batting .292 against him.
+- The 26-year-old has an ERA of 5.03, with 7.5 strikeouts per nine innings, in 24 games this season.
+Opponents have a .266 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.